 Step 9.
-Calculate the voltage across the antenna where V =IZ, where Z = the sum of the radiation resistance and the capacitive reactance.
-For a100 watt transmitter V = 2.8\(33.4+j1144) = 3204 volts.
-For QRP the voltage is 160 volts RMS.
-Just be careful of RF burns near the center of the antenna. he result of this activity is shown in Figure 9, a photograph of the antenna (with the author in the background).
+Calculate the voltage across the antenna where V = IZ, where Z = the sum of the radiation resistance and the effective capacitive reactance.
+For a 100 watt transmitter V = 1.4(47.2+j1136) = 2272 volts.
+Just be careful of RF burns near the center of the antenna.

+The result of this activity is shown in Figure 9, a photograph of the antenna (with the author in the background).